Intensity Fluctuation Spectra as a Design Guide for Nonlinear-Tolerant Constellation Shaping: Numerical Results

-The optimum symbol rate determined via minimum phase variance in Fig.~\ref{fig:OptimumESS} aligns well with the modeled optimum derived in Equation~(\ref{eq:OptimalSymbolRateShaped}) (shown in Fig.~\ref{fig:ModelOptimumShaped} for $n_s = 18$).
-For example, for $N$ = 3, 10, and 27 in Fig.~\ref{fig:ModelOptimumShaped}, the corresponding optimum symbol rates are approximately 32 Gbaud, 16 Gbaud, and 8 Gbaud, respectively; these match the optima identified in Fig.~\ref{fig:OptimumESS}.
-This validates the modeled optimum symbol rate for shaped signals.
+Furthermore, Figs.~\ref{fig:OptimumESS} and \ref{fig:OptimumUnshaped} show that introducing block-based shaping increases the optimum symbol rate.
+This means that shaping allows data transmission at higher symbol rates over longer transmission distances while maintaining a lower phase noise variance, as shown in Figs.~\ref{fig:OptimumESS} and \ref{fig:OptimumUnshaped}.
+For $n_s = 18$, the optimum symbol rate determined by minimizing the phase variance in Fig.~\ref{fig:OptimumESS} agrees well with the modeled optimum symbol rate derived in Equation~(\ref{eq:OptimalSymbolRateShaped}) and shown in Fig.~\ref{fig:ModelOptimumShaped}.
+For example, for $N$ = 3, 10, and 27, Fig.~\ref{fig:ModelOptimumShaped} gives corresponding optimum symbol rates of approximately 32~GBd, 16~GBd, and 8~GBd, respectively, which correspond to the optimum symbol rates identified in Fig.~\ref{fig:OptimumESS} for $n_s$ = 18.
+This indicates that the modeled optimum symbol rate is valid for shaped signals.

-As observed in Fig.~\ref{fig:ModelOptimumShaped}, the optimum symbol rate increases with block length.
-This is expected from Equations (\ref{eq:BlockDurationAfterDispersion}) and (\ref{eq:SpectralDipWidth}): longer blocks enlarge intrinsic low-frequency intensity fluctuations, while higher symbol rates generate stronger chirp-induced fluctuations via chromatic dispersion.
-The operating point minimizing phase noise balances these mechanisms; thus, increasing $n_s$ pushes the optimum $R_s$ upward.
-As distance grows, the optimum rate for every $n_s$ gradually decreases, and the gap between block lengths narrows, indicating a diminishing benefit of selecting a specific $n_s$ in the long-haul regime.
-In bandwidth-constrained systems, a large block selection may be suboptimal if its required optimal symbol rate exceeds hardware limitations.
+Also, based on Fig.~\ref{fig:ModelOptimumShaped}, it is observed that the optimum symbol rate increases with block length.
+This behavior is expected based on Equations (\ref{eq:BlockDurationAfterDispersion}) and (\ref{eq:SpectralDipWidth}); longer blocks enlarge the intrinsic low-frequency intensity fluctuations of the energy signal, whereas higher symbol rates generate stronger chirp-induced fluctuations through chromatic-dispersion broadening.
+The operating point that minimizes phase-noise impact is the balance between these two mechanisms; increasing $n_s$ therefore pushes the optimum $R_s$ upward and keeps that higher rate optimal over a longer distance.
+As distance grows, the optimum rate for every $n_s$ gradually decreases, and the gap between block lengths narrows and converges to the same optimum, indicating a diminishing benefit from selecting a particular $n_s$ in the long-haul regime.
+In practical systems constrained by a maximum transmission bandwidth, the choice of block length becomes a critical factor.
+A larger block may not operate at its optimal point because its required optimal symbol rate could demand a total signal bandwidth that exceeds the limitations of the system's hardware, forcing the use of a suboptimal, lower symbol rate.